Use interface VPC endpoints (AWS PrivateLink) to create a private connection between your VPC and your Amazon Bedrock AgentCore resources

 Before you set up an interface endpoint for AgentCore, review Considerations in the AWS PrivateLink Guide.

-AgentCore supports invoking gateways through the interface endpoint.
+AgentCore supports the following primitives through the singular interface endpoint com.amazonaws.:region.bedrock-agentcore

+AWS IAM global condition context keys are supported.
 By default, full access to AgentCore is allowed through the interface endpoint.
-Alternatively, you can associate a security group with the endpoint network interfaces to control traffic to AgentCore through the interface endpoint.
+You can control access by attaching an endpoint policy to the interface endpoint or by associating a security group with the endpoint network interfaces.

 Create an interface endpoint for AgentCore